 KDI worked with students and the school community to identify the amenities and infrastructure that would fulfil their needs and aspirations.

-We engaged an education partner specializing in informal schools to help develop the capacity and skills of the teaching staff, while Carpentry Academy trainees provided sustainably-produced furniture and fittings.
+As well as co-designing the new school buildings with its end-users, we engaged an education partner specializing in informal schools to help develop the capacity and skills of the teaching staff, while Carpentry Academy trainees provided sustainably-produced furniture and fittings.

 The new school building features wattle-and-daub mud walls and matabi (steel) sheeting to reference local Kiberan informal architecture.

 The classrooms are fitted with bamboo shutters to improve light and ventilation, while toilet facilities, a new staff room, and living quarters accommodate the needs of students, visitors, and on-site staff.
+Outside a series of innovative sustainable water management solutions, including rainwater harvesting, permeable pavement, and an underground stormwater detention tank made of upcycled plastic crates, help protect the school and surrounding neighborhood from flooding.

-Although this second phase still underway, the new school building has been operational since 2017, providing a flexible and pleasant learning environment for 400 children ranging from 2-14 years.
+The new school building has been operational since 2017, providing a flexible and pleasant learning environment for 400 children ranging from 2-14 years.